READ N TRY

 • Keep the recently acquired wood near your carving place for at least 2-3 weeks before carving where humidity doesn’t change much (home), so the wood moisture level would balance with the environment (acclimatization).
 Some boards warp (cup or twist) during this stage.

 • You may try submerging the new wood (after acclimatization) in the water for a few (5-20) seconds and let it dry before sanding and/or applying the pattern.
-If the board warps, it would have been definitely warped after carving.
-So it is better to detect the warping potential before carving.
+If the board warped, it would have been definitely warped after carving.
+So, it is better to detect the warping potential before carving.

 While carving: